|

 Pocket guides to designing ballots, voter education materials and writing instructions voters understand.

-Voting and Usability
+and Usability

-Triggered by the 2000 Presidential election, a look at how usability contributes to free and fair elections
+look at how usability contributes to free and fair elections